Stickiem/tp/docs/DeveloperGuide.md

 <img src="images/SortSequenceDiagram.png" alt="SortSequenceDiagram"/>

+### Important Note on Character Encoding

+**Limitation:** The case-insensitive substring matching in all find commands (`findName`, `findEmail`, etc.) and sorting operations work properly only with standard English alphabet characters.
+When using non-ASCII characters, especially those with special case mappings (like Turkish İ/ı and I/i), the behavior is undefined.

+**Technical Explanation:** The implementation uses Java's `toLowerCase()` method without specifying a locale, which applies default case mapping rules.
+This doesn't correctly handle locale-specific case mappings such as Turkish dotted/dotless i characters (where lowercase 'ı' corresponds to uppercase 'I', and lowercase 'i' corresponds to uppercase 'İ').
+Similarly, sorting operations may not produce expected results when comparing strings with non-ASCII characters.

+**Example of Issue:**
+- When searching with Turkish characters, queries like `add n/A s/İ add n/B s/I findSocial s/I` may return unexpected results (returns both persons when only B should match).
+- When sorting lists containing non-ASCII characters, the order may not follow expected collation rules for certain languages and alphabets.

+**Workaround:** For reliable results, users should avoid non-ASCII characters in search queries and sortable fields, or be aware that case-insensitive matching and sorting might not work as expected with certain alphabets.

 ### Redo Command and Redo List Command

 The `redo` and `redoList` commands allow users to re-execute or view recently executed commands.